New Wave Jiu-Jitsu: Team Roster, Coach and Origin

 John Danaher (head coach)

 John Danaher is a 6th-degree black belt under Renzo Gracie and one of the most influential coaches in BJJ history.
-He built the original Danaher Death Squad at the blue basement of Renzo Gracie Academy in New York and re-built the same system from scratch in Austin under the New Wave banner.
+He built the original Danaher Death Squad in the blue basement of Renzo Gracie Academy in New York and rebuilt the same system from scratch in Austin under the New Wave banner.

 Gordon Ryan

 Gordon Ryan is the face of the team and arguably the greatest no-gi grappler ever.
 He is a multiple-time ADCC champion in his weight class and absolute, an IBJJF World No-Gi Champion, and the man who beat Andre Galvao in the 2022 ADCC superfight.
-He co-leads New Wave alongside Danaher.
+After years of well-documented health problems, Ryan stepped away from active competition in early 2026 and now focuses on coaching at the academy alongside Danaher.

 Garry Tonon